Most product teams pride themselves too much on innovation, and too little on getting good at stealing.

 Great product builders understand what makes something good.
 They then copy that part, so they can stand on the shoulders of others to create something even better.
 Just like van Gogh did with Millet.

-This is my simple process for stealing the best solutions:
+My process This is my simple process for stealing the best solutions: